 Tips on Traveling with Your New Pup

-We are proud to have our pups in nine states throughout the United States, and we look forward to expanding nationally as word of our fabulous dogs continues to spread from east to west and back again.
+We are proud to have our pups throughout the United States, and we look forward to expanding nationally as word of our fabulous dogs continues to spread from east to west and back again.
 No matter where in the United States you live, our priority is to ensure the pups and their new families have a great experience while traveling home.

 The first step is to complete the puppy application and begin the matching process.

 After you've applied to be the new pet-parents of an adorable mini Aussiedoodle and been approved, how do you get the pup home?
 The whole family is super excited, but the family's new best friend is on the other side of the nation.
 Now what?